lukesh-b/ansible-auto.publ/db-prj4/README.md

+# DBs-prj4
-# DBs-prj4 — Simple Ansible Playbook for MariaDB and PostgreSQL
+(Simple MariaDB and PostgreSQL Install)

 This project provides a lightweight Ansible playbook for installing and enabling **MariaDB** and **PostgreSQL** on remote Linux servers.